idaholab/moose/modules/tensor_mechanics/doc/content/syntax/Modules/TensorMechanics/Master/index.md

 mechanics system setup.
 It performs

 - Add StressDivergence Kernels (for the current coordinate system)
+- Add WeakPlaneStress Kernel (for weak enforcement of the plane stress condition)
 - Add Strain calculation material (for the chosen strain model)
 - Correctly set use of displaced mesh
 - Optional: Setup of displacement variables (with the correct order for the current mesh)